 The first European superconducting electron linear accelerator S-DALINAC delivers high-quality electron beams since 1991.
 It covers the low-energy range between 2.5 and 130 MeV with currents up to 40 μ A used in a variety of experiments.
-A schematic layout of the S-DALINAC is shown in Fig.3.1.=20 The electrons are emitted by a thermionic gun and accelerated electrostatically to an energy of 250 keV.
+A schematic layout of the S-DALINAC is shown in Fig. 3.1.
+The electrons are emitted by a thermionic gun and accelerated electrostatically to an energy of 250 keV.
 A chopper/prebuncher system operating at room temperature generates electron bunches.
-Afterwards the bunches enter the superconducting injector linac consisting of several niobium cavities cooled to 2 K. The electrons are accelerated in the injector up to 10 MeV at maximum and can be directly used at the High Intensity Photon Setup (HIPS) for nuclear resonance flouresence or photoactivation experiments.
-Alternatively, the beam can be injected in the main superconducting linear accelerator which provides an energy gain of 40 MeV.
-Either the electrons are extracted right away to the various experiments or - if a higher energy is needed - it can be recirculated once or twice providing the maximum energy of 130 MeV.
+Afterwards the bunches enter the superconducting injector linac consisting of several niobium cavities cooled to 2 K. The electrons are accelerated in the injector up to 10 MeV at maximum and can be directly used at the High Intensity Photon Setup (HIPS) [Moh99] for nuclear resonance flouresence or photoactivation experiments (1).
+Alternatively, the beam can be injected in the main superconducting linear accelerator which provides an energy gain of up to 40 MeV.
+Either the electrons are extracted right away to the various experiments or - if a higher energy is needed - they can be recirculated once or twice providing a maximum energy of 130 MeV.

-Figure 3.1: Floor plan of the S-DALINAC with its experimental setups: HIPS ■, polarizability of the nucleon ■, low energy tagger NEPTUN ■, QCLAM spectrometer ■ and Lintott spectrometer ■.
+Figure 3.1: Floor plan of the S-DALINAC with its experimental setups: HIPS 1, polarizability of the nucleon 2, low energy tagger NEPTUN 3, QCLAM spectrometer 4 and Lintott spectrometer 5.

-In the experimental hall on the right hand side of Fig.3.1, a wide range of nuclear physics aspects are covered by various experimental setups.
-The electron beam can be converted in bremsstrahlung photons and used for studying the polarizability of the nucleon \blacksquare or for (γ, γ') experiments at the low-energy photon tagger NEPTUN \blacksquare .
+In the experimental hall on the right hand side of Fig. 3.1, a wide range of nuclear physics questions can be addressed by various experimental setups.
+The electron beam can be converted into bremsstrahlung photons and used for studying the polarizability of the nucleon (2) [Yev10] or for (γ, γ') experiments at the low-energy photon tagger NEPTUN (3) [Sav10].
 Two spectrometers are available for electron scattering experiments.
-The QCLAM spectrometer \blacksquare offers the possibility to investigate nuclear current distributions at a scattering angle of 180° .
-For the electron scattering experiments performed in this thesis, the Lintott spectrometer \blacksquare was used.
-In contrast to the QCLAM the Lintott offers the possibility to work in the energy-loss mode (see section X.X.X.) resulting in a very high energy resolution.
+The QCLAM spectrometer (4) [Lüt95] offers the possibility to investigate nuclear current distributions at a scattering angle of 180°.
+For the electron scattering experiments performed in this thesis, the Lintott spectrometer (5) [Wal78] was used.
+In contrast to the QCLAM the Lintott offers the possibility to work in the energy-loss mode resulting in a high energy resolution.